Eran-BA/MoP/experiments/README.md

 - Per-edge (i,j) gates predicted by a tiny conv head over channels `[S1, S2, S1ᵀ, S2ᵀ, log(C→+ε), log(C←+ε)]`.
 Produces `g_and, g_or, g_not, g_chain ∈ [0,1]^{T×T}`.
 - Includes value-aware chain transport `A1 @ (A2 @ V2)` mixed via a learnable sigmoid weight.
+ - Option: `--use_k3` to add a 3×3 conv stage in the gate head.

 ### `cifar100_edgewise_gates.py`
 - CIFAR-100 version of the edgewise-gated mixer.
+ - Option: `--use_k3` to add a 3×3 conv stage in the gate head.

 ### `cifar10_crossview_mixer.py`
 - Cross-view mixer attention: